 Maximum log length 16 po (406 mm) east-west

 Flue outlet diameter 6 in (152 mm)

-Chimney diameter 6 in (152 mm) See section 8.6: Chimney Installation Instructions
+Chimney diameter 6 in (152 mm)

-Type of chimney CAN/ULC S604, UL 103 (1700 °F) CAN/ULC S629, UL 103 HT (2100 °F)
+Type of chimney CAN/ULC S604 (1700 °F) CAN/ULC S629 (2100 °F)

 Baffle material Ceramic board

 Approved for alcove installation Not approved

 Approved for mobile home installation [‡] Not approved

-Shipping weight (without option) 435 lb (198 kg)

 Type of door Double, glass with cast iron frame

 Type of glass Ceramic glass

 Blower Included (up to 144 CFM)

 Particulate emission standard CSA B415.1-10

-USA standard (safety) UL 127

 Canadian standard (safety) ULC-S610

-East-west: through the door you see the longitudinal sides of the logs; north-south: through the door you see the tips of the logs.
+^{} East-west: through the door you see the longitudinal sides of the logs; north-south: through the door you see the tips of the logs.

-Mobiles homes are buildings made (or substantially made) in a factory and transported to another location.
+[#] Mobile homes are buildings made (or substantially made) in a factory and transported to another location.
 They include both homes built on fixed wheels and those transported on temporary wheels/axles and set on a permanent foundation.
 Travel trailers and recreational vehicles not intended to be permanently located on site are considered RV's and are not considered mobile homes.
 Also, a house for which the walls and other components would be manufactured in a factory to be then assembled on site would not be considered a manufactured home since it would not be substantially made in a factory.